solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/7-perform-vector-searches.md

 The above example shows a NoSQL query that projects the similarity score as the alias `SimilarityScore` and sorts it from most-similar to least-similar.

-> Important
->
-> You should always use a `TOP N` clause in `SELECT` queries when performing vector searches.
+> &#10071; You should always use a `TOP N` clause in `SELECT` queries when performing vector searches.
 Without it, the vector search will attempt to return many more matches, resulting in the query costing more RUs and having higher latency than necessary.

 Implementing vector search from Python code for a copilot would look similar to: